5l1v3r1/CSAlgos/README.md

 }
 # What is this for?

-this will eventually be a place to grab algorithms OR use a program that gives you the algorithms based on a search result directly off of github!
+this will eventually be a place to grab algorithms and then i will make a program that gives you the algorithms based on a search result directly off of github!

 # MY ALGORITH DOESNT WORK HELP!